 node.cloudprovider.kubernetes.io/uninitialized: When the kubelet is started with "external" cloud provider, this taint is set on a node to mark it as unusable.
 After a controller from the cloud-controller-manager initializes this node, the kubelet removes this taint.

-For example, an application with a lot of local state might want to stay bound to node for a long time in the event of network partition, in the hope that the partition will recover and thus the pod eviction can be avoided.
-The toleration the pod would use in that case would look like
+For example, you might want to keep an application with a lot of local state bound to node for a long time in the event of network partition, hoping that the partition will recover and thus the pod eviction can be avoided.
+The toleration you set for that Pod might look like:

-These automatically-added tolerations ensure that the default pod behavior of remaining bound for 5 minutes after one of these problems is detected is maintained.
-The two default tolerations are added by the DefaultTolerationSeconds admission controller.
+These automatically-added tolerations mean that Pods remain bound to Nodes for 5 minutes after one of these problems is detected.

 DaemonSet pods are created with

 NoExecute tolerations for the following taints with no